 In the wake of the Illinois Supreme Court decision in Rosenbach v.
-Six Flags Entertainment Corporation, which drastically reduced the threshold required for an individual to seek redress for alleged violations of the Biometric Information Privacy Act (“BIPA” or “the Act”), companies with operations in the Prairie State will likely see an uptick in litigation.
-Although we have been providing counsel and litigating under BIPA for years, Lewis Brisbois now has created a specialized BIPA Practice Group to assist organizations likely to face challenges under the Act, which requires all private entities that collect or use biometric information to take action with respect to its collection, disclosure and retention.
+Six Flags Entertainment Corporation, which drastically reduced the threshold required for an individual to seek redress for alleged violations of the Biometric Information Privacy Act (“BIPA” or “the Act”), companies with operations in the Prairie State have seen an uptick in litigation.
+We have been providing counsel and litigating under BIPA for years.
+Our specialized BIPA Practice Group to assists organizations facing challenges under the Act, which requires all private entities that collect or use biometric identifiers or information to take action with respect to such collection, disclosure and retention.

 Lewis Brisbois, with the largest number ABOTA-certified trial lawyers in the nation, is uniquely positioned to immediately spearhead the defense of BIPA litigation.